-- 1. New to State or Federal Grants: Is the organization new (within three years) to managing state or federal grant funds? - 2.
-Suspension or Debarment: Is the organization suspended or debarred by the Federal Government? - 3.
-Project History: Does the organization have a history of successfully managing similar projects? - 4.
-IRS Reporting: Did the organization submit their recent annual IRS Form 990 (or related forms) on time?
+1. New to State or Federal Grants: Is the organization new (within three years) to managing state or federal grant funds?

+2. Suspension or Debarment: Is the organization suspended or debarred by the Federal projects?

+Government?

+3. Project History: Does the organization have a history of successfully managing similar forms) on time?

+4. IRS Reporting: Did the organization submit their recent annual IRS Form 990 (or related